Cross River Rail: Exhibition

 The existing Exhibition station in the suburb of Bowen Hills will undergo an extensive upgrade.
 The station only opens a few times a year, servicing special events such as the Brisbane Ekka held at the Brisbane Showgrounds.
 After the station is upgraded, it will open year-round with high-frequency services connecting the surrounding residential community.

 Dutton Park to Salisbury Station Upgrades

 Seven existing rail stations will be upgraded at Dutton Park station, Fairfield station, Yeronga station, Yeerongpilly station, Moorooka station, Rocklea station and Salisbury station.
 Stations will be rebuilt with additional accessibility features (such as braille maps and rubber platform gap fillers), high level platforms, new lifts, new enclosed stairs and overpasses for weather protection, and new drop-off and cycling facilities.
 Stations will also receive an additional third platform apart from Dutton Park station which will also be relocated and rebuilt to the south of Annerley Road.
 Yeerongpilly station's existing lifts and footbridge will be retained.

 Gold Coast Line

 In July 2021, the State Government announced that a further three stations would be built on the Gold Coast railway line as part of Cross River Rail.
 These will be located at Pimpama, Hope Island and Merrimac.
+On 20 October 2025, Pimpama station opened, which makes one out of three new Gold Coast stations complete.